 I’m a writer, artist and researcher recovering from an acute episode of life.
 Finding common threads of growing from adversity in fairy tales, creation stories and scripture left me assuming the blown-down houses, hysterical rulers and predatory wolves were somehow part of the plan.
 Everywhere I went looking for answers, which was most often in books, revealed hardships were part and parcel to having a heartbeat and if we persevered a gift, lesson or ability would reveal itself.
 I liked reading in closets, where it was safe, treating reading sessions like life-classes; Tragic beginning.
 Check.
 Girl on a solo, uncharted mission.
 Check.
 Talking forest creature to ensure my safety through the wilderness to a happy ending.
-Since no talking animals showed up to guide me, I became a therapist.
+Since Bigfoot never showed up, I became a therapist.

 I practiced for nearly 10 years in a variety of settings which is one of the reasons I initially chose to write anonymously.
 I’ve since moved into a different role but remained on the fence about full transparency.
 The lack of clarity associated with people in the helping profession having and sharing a lived trauma history remained murky at best.
 Marsha Linehan talked about her hesitation in an interview with the New York Times in 2011.
 I’ve been cautiously invested in the process since I could hold a pencil.
 Last year I was invited to speak on a panel with several other behavioral healthcare professionals who’d overcome various hardships.
 I was looking forward to meeting them.
 The workshop got cancelled.
 No one signed up.
 Anna Freud suggested many join the profession to retain an illusion of power, using the title of ‘expert’ to distance ourselves from any lingering or unattended personal wounds.
 The letters after our name and certifications we earn act as a kind of shield.
 I tried running for years, to no avail.
 Learning to be with and embrace the truth continues to offer the peace and substance I’d previously looked for in all the wrong places.
 What I notice about western culture is we’re lacking an emotional education.
 I know how to care for my teeth without being a dentist, but feelings get treated like hot potatoes.
 What do I do with this?
 Ooo!
 Oww!
 Ahh!
 Drop it!
 Similarly, if someone comes down with a physical illness we show up with a casserole and a get well card.
 Admission of P.T.S.D or panic attacks get blank stares and crickets.